davgar99/arch-linux-font-improvement-guide/README.md

 </fontconfig>
 ```

-In case if after applying it emojis stopped working, put this instead of previous one into `~/.config/fontconfig/conf.d/20-no-embedded.conf`:
+In case if after applying it emojis stop working, put this instead of previous one into `~/.config/fontconfig/conf.d/20-no-embedded.conf`:

 ```xml
 <?xml version="1.0"?>